AdityaSachan/Stock-Market-Prediction-using-Sentiment-Analysis/README.md

-Feel free to **file a new issue** with a respective title and description on the the [Stock trend prediction based on social media articles](https://github.com/AdityaSachan/Stock-Market-Prediction-using-Sentiment-Analysis/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [Stock trend prediction using Sentiment Analysis](https://github.com/AdityaSachan/Stock-Market-Prediction-using-Sentiment-Analysis/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!